pyiron/pyiron/docs/source/installation.rst

 ******************
 Conda Installation
 ******************
 The recommended way to install pyiron is via the conda package manager in a Linux environment.
-So if you are using windows we recommend using the Linux subsystem for Windows to install pyiron and if you are on Mac Os X we recommend using a virutal machine.
+So if you are using Windows we recommend using the `Windows subsystem for Linux<https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ to install pyiron and if you are on Mac Os X we recommend using a `virutal machine/ virtual box<https://www.virtualbox.org>`_.
 Native installations on both Windows and Mac Os X are possible but are restricted to molecular dynamics calculations with interatomic potentials and do not support density functional theory(DFT) codes.
-We collaborate with the open-source community at `conda-forge <https://conda-forge.org>`_ to not only provide the pyiron package via their community channel, but also executables for compatible simulation codes like GPAW, LAMMPS and S/PHI/nX and their parameter files like pseudo potentials and interatomic potentials.
+We collaborate with the open-source community at `conda-forge<https://conda-forge.org>`_ to not only provide the pyiron package via their community channel, but also executables for compatible simulation codes like `GPAW<https://wiki.fysik.dtu.dk/gpaw/>`_, `LAMMPS<https://lammps.sandia.gov>`_ and `S/PHI/nX<https://sxrepo.mpie.de>` and their parameter files like pseudo potentials and interatomic potentials.
 To get started you can install pyiron using:

 .. code-block:: bash